MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/Create-Licenses-Plate/Warehouse-Receipts/DeleteLPPallet.md

 {
   "Error": {
     "Code": "Not Found",
-    "Message": "The Warehouse Receipt Headers is empty" }
+    "Message": "The LP Pallet does not exist"
+  }
 }
 ```